Mohamed-Muhsen/E-Commerce_angular/README.md

 3. **Run the Application**:
 ng serve

-4. Access the Application: Open your browser and navigate to http://localhost:4200/.
+5. Access the Application: Open your browser and navigate to http://localhost:4200/.

-### License
+📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-### Contact
+📫 Contact
-For inquiries, collaborations, or any feedback, feel free to reach out at Mohamedmuhsen2002@gmail.com
+For inquiries, collaborations, or any feedback, feel free to reach out at Mohamedmuhsen2002@gmail.com.

+🙌 Acknowledgments
+Thanks to the Angular team for the powerful framework.
+Special thanks to Bootstrap for simplifying responsive design.
+Icons powered by Font Awesome.